metabrainz/metabrainz.org/docs/oauth/registration-requests.rst

      - Client authentication failed.
    * - ``403``
      - ``unauthorized_client``
-     - The client is not whitelisted for registration requests.
+     - The client lacks the *Registration requests* privilege.
    * - ``400``
      - ``invalid_request``
      - A required field is missing, the username or email cannot be used, the